 Algorithm Configuration

 Parameter Value

 Maximum generations 50

 Maximum rules/class 3

 Gene head length (h) 13

 Antibody length (L) 40

 Genes/antibody 1

-Population size (\mathcal{P}) 50
+Population size $( \mathcal{P} )$ 50

-Memory size (\mathcal{M}) 1
+Memory size $( \mathcal{M} )$ 1

-Selected antibodies (n_b) 5
+Selected antibodies $(n_b)$ 5

-Replaced antibodies (n_r) 0
+Replaced antibodies $(n_r)$ 0

-Refreshed antibodies (n_d) 0
+Refreshed antibodies $(n_d)$ 0

-Edited antibodies (n_e) 5
+Edited antibodies $(n_e)$ 5

-Antibody pool size (n_p) 2
+Antibody pool size $(n_p)$ 2

-Maximum mutation rate (α{max}) 1.0
+Maximum mutation rate ( $\alpha{max}$ ) 1.0

-Mutation rate decay (ρ) 5.0
+Mutation rate decay $(\rho)$ 5.0

-Clone factor (β) 15.0
+Clone factor $(\beta)$ 15.0

 Theory weight (w) 0.1

-TABLE II GENERAL ALGORITHM CONFIGURATION.
+TABLE II General algorithm configuration.

-The results of this configuration have well overwhelmed our expectations, as the proposed algorithm has outperformed the standard GEP in almost every benchmark.
-The results in terms of rule accuracy are summarized in Table III, where a 95% confidence interval is also presented.
-ECA+GEP achieves better accuracy in every benchmark, except the 'balance-scale' and 'pima-indians-diabetes' datasets, where it is 8% and 1.4% less accurate, respectively.
-However, the differences in favor of ECA+GEP grow up to about 40% in the 'lung-cancer' dataset and remain above 15% in the 'breast-cancer-wisconsin' and 'waveform' datasets.
-Finally, another important issue is that ECA+GEP is at least as stable as pure GEP, as it achieves comparable confidence intervals.
+also presented.
+In the same table the corresponding accuracy values of C4.5 are also given as they can be found in [27].
+ECA+GEP achieves better accuracy in every benchmark, except the 'balance-scale' and 'pima-indians' datasets.
+In the 'balance-scale' dataset ECA+GEP is 6.5% less accurate than conventional GEP, but it still outperforms C4.5.
+In the 'pima-indians' dataset, C4.5 outperforms both GEP and ECA+GEP, which perform comparably.
+However, the differences in favor of ECA+GEP grow up to about 40% in the 'lung-cancer' dataset and remain above 9% in the 'glass' and 'waveform' datasets.
+Finally, another important issue is that ECA+GEP exhibits a more stable behaviour than pure GEP, as it generally achieves tighter confidence intervals.

-However, this increased prediction accuracy does not come at the expense of computational efficiency, as ECA+GEP uses a population of 40 (172 at peak) individuals, which is evolved for only 50 generations.
+Moreover, this increased prediction accuracy does not come at the expense of computational efficiency, since ECA+GEP uses a population of 40 (172 at peak) individuals, which is evolved for only 50 generations.
 Instead, GEP uses a constant population of 1000 individuals, which is evolved for 1000 generations.

 An example ruleset generated by ECA+GEP is presented in Common Lisp notation in the following listing.
-This rule set is obtained from the 'iris' benchmark and achieves 100% accuracy3.
+This rule set is obtained from the 'iris' benchmark and achieves 100% accuracy.